 Our faculty review and discuss all completed applications.
 Candidates who are most closely aligned to our program are invited for an interview during December and January.
 All applicants with packets completed by the due date will be notified by December of their interview status.

 A personal interview at the site has obvious advantages for both parties.
 Telephone interviews are not preferred and are only granted in unusual circumstances.

 Please see Interview Day Information below for details about our interview process and typical schedule.

 Our match philosophy is one that guides us to assist each party involved to make the best choice for an optimal fit.
-We invite about 25 carefully screened candidates for interviews on five different days, where up to six candidates on each day are met in a more intimate context.
+We invite about 25 carefully screened candidates for interviews on four different days, where up to six candidates on each day are met in a more intimate context.